 To help businesses fathom how they can avoid falling victim, we will first explore this topic deeper.
 Various phishing techniques that are the modus operandi for attackers include:

-- Embedding a link in emails redirecting employees to an insecure website that requests sensitive information.
+- Embedding a link in emails redirecting employees to an unsecured website that requests sensitive information.

 - Installing a Trojan via malicious email attachments or ads that allows the intruder to exploit loopholes and obtain sensitive information.

 - Spoofing the sender address in emails to appear as a reputable source requesting sensitive information.